dmccuskey/DMC-Corona-Library/README.md

 * `dmc_library_boot.lua`
 * `dmc_library.cfg`

 The library gives a lot of flexibility where it is stored in your project.
-For more information regarding installation, read more on how to [install the `dmc_library`](http://docs.davidmccuskey.com/display/docs/Install+the+dmc_library).
+For more information regarding installation, read more online on how to [install the library](http://docs.davidmccuskey.com/display/docs/Install+the+dmc_library).